Hardware-inspired Continuous Variables Quantum Optical Neural Networks: Benchmarks

 where $M$ is the number of samples in the dataset, $f(x_j)$ is the desired output value for the input $x_j$, and $\tilde f(x_j) = \langle \hat{x}_1 \rangle_{x_j}$ is the QONN predicted value for such input. \end{itemize}

 Fig. \ref{fig:curve-fitting} shows the different single-layer QONN trainings indicating the modes where a photon subtraction is present.
-The left plot proves that, when there are no subtractions---i.e. QONN with only Gaussian operators---, learning is limited to a linear fit due to the lack of activations.
+The left plot proves that, without subtractions---i.e. QONN with only Gaussian operators---, learning is limited to a linear fit due to the lack of activations.
 Overall, these results show that adding more neurons---arising from the amount of subtracted modes---in a single layer makes the fitting error tend to zero regardless the complexity of the function, in line with the UAT.

 Additionally to the functions of Fig. \ref{fig:curve-fitting}, the QONN reports perfect training---similar to the displayed ones---for rational, hyperbolic tangent, Gaussian, absolute value, and logarithmic functions, whose results can be obtained through the \texttt{QuaNNTO} library available in section \ref{sec:code-avail}.